orchidsoftware/orchid.software/docs/en/docs/upgrade.md

 In your `composer.json` file, update the `orchid/platform` dependency to `^14.0`

+### Laravel 10.x

+Laravel 10 is now required to install or upgrade.
+Update descriptions for existing projects can be found in the [documentation](https://laravel.com/docs/10.x/upgrade).

 ### Preserving State

 One of the main new features of the release is the ability to save the states of public properties between actions on the screen.